Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Introduction

-In this work, we present a robust and adaptive physics model-based energy-threshold bias calculator (ETB-Cal), which enables an analytical characterization of and rapid adaptive correction for ETBs across detector pixels, making the commonly used but practically tedious X-ray fluorescence-based calibrations unnecessary.
-In our previous conference paper\cite{chen2024physics}, some results focusing solely on the spectral skew term were presented, while in this study, we refined the spectral model and provided a rigorous mathematical solution formulation.
-And several validations, especially, simulated key parameters quantitative calculation, material decomposition of head phantom and comparisons with fluorescence-based ETBs measurement and spectral correction have been conducted.
+In this work, we present a robust and adaptive physics-model based energy-threshold bias calculator (ETB-Cal) by modeling spectral inconsistencies through a spectral skew term and an energy-threshold bias term, which enables an analytical characterization and adaptive correction for ETBs across detector pixels, making the commonly used but practically tedious XRF based calibrations unnecessary.
+To validate our method, both numerical simulations and physical experiments were carried out on a tabletop PCCT system.
+In our previous work\cite{chen2024physics}, some results focusing exclusively on the spectral skew term were presented, while in this study, we refined the spectral model and provided a rigorous formulation of the mathematical solution.
+Additionally, more experiments have been conducted, including quantitative calculations of simulated key parameters, material decomposition of an anthropomorphic head phantom, and comparisons with two existing model-based methods, as well as with the XRF-based ETB measurements.
+The main contributions of this work are summarized as follows: \begin{itemize} \item Physics-based threshold modeling: The model explicitly characterizes spectral inconsistency across energy thresholds bias and spectral skew term. \item Efficient correction method: A parameter-efficient design allows fast multi-threshold inconsistency computation without sacrificing accuracy. \item Calibration process simplification: Minimal calibration workflow with no need of XRF materials reduces operational complexity in practical applications.